Regulator finds flaws in Deutsche Bank's Libor supervision

 Thomson Reuters, parent company of Reuters, has been calculating and distributing Libor rates for Libor's sponsor, the British Bankers' Association, since 2005.

-(Additional reporting by Edward Taylor, Jonathan Gould and Arno Schuetze; Editing by Greg Mahlich)
+(Reporting By Edward Taylor, Alexander Huebner, Philipp Halstrick, Jonathan Gould and Arno Schuetze; Editing by Greg Mahlich)